nbd-wtf/poncho/README.md

 This is an **early alpha** software that turns your CLN node into a [hosted channels](https://sbw.app/posts/scaling-ln-with-hosted-channels/) provider.

-### Installation
+### Installation using the prebuilt binary

-Grab a binary from the [Releases page](https://github.com/fiatjaf/poncho/releases) (or compile it yourself with `sbt nativeLink` -- requires [sbt](https://www.scala-sbt.org/download.html)), call `chmod +x` on it so it is executable, then put it inside your CLN plugin directory (`~/.lightning/plugins/`) -- or start `lightningd` with `--plugin <path-to-poncho>`.
-No further configuration is needed for a quick test.

-You must have `libsecp256k1` and `libuv` installed.
+Before running you must have `libsecp256k1` and `libuv` installed as shared libraries.
 These can probably be installed using your operating system default package manager.
-`openjdk-11-jre-headless` (or appropreate java for the OS you are running) is required when building from source using sbt.

-Side note, poncho only works with hsm_secret unencrypted.
+Grab a binary from the [Releases page](https://github.com/fiatjaf/poncho/releases), call `chmod +x` on it so it is executable, then put it inside your CLN plugin directory (`~/.lightning/plugins/`) -- or start `lightningd` with `--plugin <path-to-poncho>`.

+### Building from source

+To compile poncho yourself install [sbt](https://www.scala-sbt.org/download.html) (which requires Java/OpenJDK to work), then do `sbt nativeLink`.
+All dependencies will be fetched automatically.

+The result will be a binary that doesn't require Java to run.
+It will be under `target/scala-3.1.3/poncho-out`.
+Put that in your `lightningd` plugins directory as above.

 ### Operation

+`poncho` requires your `hsm_secret` to _not_ be encrypted.
+If it is encrypted it won't work, at least for now.

+It doesn't require any manual input to work, you just start it and it will automatically be listening for hosted channel requests from clients.
+The only time when you'll have to do anything manually is when there is a conflict between host and client, which shouldn't happen very often, but sometimes it happens -- just like when a normal Lightning channel is force-closed because the peers couldn't agree on something.

 The CLN plugin provides these RPC methods: